 - Keep weight uphill.

 - Apply the brakes.

 - Lock the parking brake after you are stopped.

 - If you begin rolling backwards:

 - Keep weight uphill.

-- Never apply the brake pedal while rolling backwards.
+- Never apply the rear brake while rolling backwards.
 Apply the front brake.

-- When fully stopped, apply the brake pedal as well, and then lock the parking brake.
+- When fully stopped, apply the rear brake as well, and then lock the parking brake.